GIXLabs/SAndC/Lab5/README.md

 	1. Read load cell, type sensor reading on Laptop Screen (terminal)
 	1. Repeat
 1. Calibrate the load cell with weight set:
-	1. Apply 1 g, 10g, 100g to the center target on the TOP platform.
+	1. Apply 1g, 10g, 100g to the center target on the TOP platform.
-	1. ✏️ record load cell reading at each weight.
+	1. ✏️ Record load cell reading at each weight.
 Use each weight 3 times and average the results.
 	1. ✏️ Using a spreadsheet, or graph paper, fit a linear equation to your calibration data and add it to the Arduino sketch so that the Arduino prints grams on your laptop.
 	1. ✏️ Record calibrated reading for each weight.
 Verify your calibration.
 	1. Apply the 100g weight to each target on the top platform in turn. ✏️ What is the variation in weight measured due to location??